ark-alpenglow/sunrise/README.md

 #### Phase 6
 - a dynamically-generated map of the world can be viewed on the web
-- players can view their characters' stats, skills, body systems, and items on the web
+- users can view their characters' stats, skills, body systems, and items on the web